necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![A selfie in green](../photography/assets/2017-09-16-so-green-that-len-couldnt-stop-laughing.webp)

-So green that Len Montgomery couldn’t stop laughing.
+So green that Len Montgomery couldn't stop laughing.